chatox/networks-science-course/practicum/ps01_cytoscape_basics.md

 # 3. Basic network analysis

 ## 3.1.
-Analyze network
+Closeness and betweenness in the Karate Club

 Perform basic network analysis. ``Tools > Analyze network``.
 Consider the network is not directed.

 * Load the Karate Club network
 * The analysis adds some node attributes
-* Look at these node attributes (e.g., find the node with the largest betweenness centrality)
+* [**REPORT**] Indicate which are the three nodes with the largest closeness centrality
-* [**REPORT**] Indicate which are the two nodes with largest betweenness centrality in the Karate Club
+* [**REPORT**] Indicate which are the three nodes with largest betweenness centrality
-* Change the fill color of nodes to be a *continuous mapping* of column *Betweenness Centrality*; choose the colors so that higher betweenness centrality is associated with a darker color.
+* Change the fill color of nodes to be red for nodes with larger *closeness  centrality*, white for node with smaller *closeness centrality* (you will need a continuous mapping for this)
+* Change the size of the nodes (alternatively, their width) to be proportional to *betweenness centrality*
+* Make sure all node labels are readable, you may need to play with the *label color* and/or *label font size* properties
-* [**REPORT**] Include this graph in your report
+* [**REPORT**] Include this image in your report

 ## 3.2.
-Plot different distributions
+Plot degree distributions

 Look at the results from the network analysis (you will need to go to ``View > Show results panel`` -- if it does not show up, try hiding and showing the results panel)

-* [**REPORT**] Include two plots with degree distributions in Karate Club and Star Wars
+* [**REPORT**] Include a plot with the degree distributions in all three graphs (Karate, US Companies, StarWars).
+In the case of US companies, which is a directed graph, plot the out-degree.

-* [**REPORT**] Include two plots with the distribution of shortest path lengths in Karate Club and Star Wars
+*Tip: the user interface of Cytoscape is a bit confusing, as the bottom panel needs to be showing `Node Table` for the `Node Degree Distribution` button to work properly.*

 ## 3.3.
 Style the network